Using Breakout Server

 If you cloned the source from github then the contents of the Breakout/server/ directory are not compressed.
 You can use the server for your platform as is, or you can copy it to Applications or another location on your hard drive.

-Mountain Lion users may need to temporarily disable Gatekeeper to launch Breakout Server for the first time.
+Mac OS X Mountain Lion (and newer) users may need to temporarily disable Gatekeeper to launch Breakout Server for the first time.
 After the initial launch you can re-enable Gatekeeper.

 If you downloaded the Breakout release package, expand the breakout_server-win.zip (32 or 64 bit version depending on your OS) file found in the Breakout/server/ directory.
 You can either move the breakout-server-win folder to another location on your hard drive or run it directly from the breakout_server-win folder.
 You can delete the mac and linux zip files.